Flexible in delivering

 After the first delivery attempt, GLS continues to inform recipients by e-mail.
 They learn for example that their parcel has been delivered to the desired GLS ParcelShop or to a chosen delivery address.

-The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia and Spain.
+The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia and Spain.

 The service can be combined with almost all optional services of GLS (applies to national parcels).
 Please note that if the CashService, IdentService, ExchangeService, or DocumentReturnService has been booked, the recipient cannot choose parcel delivery to a GLS ParcelShop or grant a drop off permission.